South Normanton

 South Normanton is a village and civil parish in the Bolsover District of Derbyshire, England.
 The population at the 2011 Census was 9,445.
-An ex-mining village, it is two miles east of Alfreton.
+An ex-mining village, it is 2 mi east of Alfreton.
 The historic industries of the village were agriculture, stocking, spinning and mining.
 Normanton means 'the farm of the north men' or 'Northwegans'.

 South Normanton Colliery closed in 1952, B Winning in 1964 and A Winning in 1969.
 Carnfield Hall was for several centuries the seat of the Revel family.

 History

 Before 1888 South Normanton was a small hamlet concerned with farming activities.
 There were very few buildings in the area and only a small track road leading to the settlement.